Men's Health

 Testosterone Replacement (TRT)

 Injectable, topical, or pellet testosterone to restore optimal levels.
-Most effective option for symptomatic low T. Learn how TRT differs from anabolic steroids.
+Most effective option for symptomatic low T. Most men notice improvements within 3-6 weeks—learn more about how long TRT takes to work.
+See how TRT differs from anabolic steroids.

 Enclomiphene / Clomid